Building Networks and Consensus

 + 1.4 Howe Sound Conservation Network

 Meetings of representatives of over 20 conservation-based organizations working in the region to encourage networking, sharing of information about each other’s projects, leveraging resources, reducing overlap and building capacity to help sustain the organizations.
-On Track
+On Track.
+See summary of the six Network events held.

 + 1.5 Howe Sound Sustainable Economic Forum

 An annual networking and learning workshop to discuss and understand the various sectors that contribute to the sustainable economy of the region.
 Focused sectors such as forest industry, tourism and marine transportation may convene more frequently.
-Rolled into Roundtable
+Not convened.
+Board did not discuss and no planning was initiated.